The Atomic Submarine: Plot

 Dr. Neilson pilots Lungfish, taking Lt.
-Commander Holloway and a small party to board the UFO.
+Commander Holloway and a small party to board the USO.
 Holloway has the boarding party cut free the bow with blow torches.
 Meanwhile, he explores the saucer's dark hallways after receiving telepathic messages from its sole occupant, an octopus-like creature with a single, very large eye.
 The alien kills all the boarding party except Holloway.
 The creature explains that, unlike humanity, what they create is made of living tissue.
 The saucer is a living creature and (as Holloway understands) is healing.
-The creature announces that it plans on bringing Holloway and several other specimens back to its home planet for further study.
+The creature announces that it plans on taking Holloway and several other specimens back to its home planet for further study.
 The aliens plan to modify themselves, based on what they learn about the human specimens.
 Once finished, they will return to colonize Earth.

 Holloway attacks by firing a Very pistol into the alien's single eye, temporarily blinding it.
 While the eye rapidly heals, Holloway races back to Lungfish and returns to the Tigershark.
 When Dr. Neilson asks about the remainder of their boarding party, Holloway says, "Fortunes of war".

 The now-healed saucer sails to the North Pole to recharge its energy in preparation for leaving.
 Holloway tells Wendover, "Captain, if that thing ever gets back to where it came from, the Earth and everyone on it is doomed".

 The submariners hold an emergency meeting of Tigershark's on-board scientists, and they develop a plan to adapt a torpedo's guidance system to convert it into a guided water-to-air missile.
-When the saucer rises from the ocean, Tigershark fires the missile, destroying the UFO.
-Holloway and the young Neilson are reconciled, with the latter realizing that his pacifism was no match for a hostile alien.
+When the saucer rises from the ocean, Tigershark fires the missile, destroying the USO.
+Holloway and the young Neilson are reconciled, with the latter conceding that his pacifism was no match for a hostile alien.